Random site percolation thresholds on square lattice for complex neighborhoods containing sites up to the sixth

-The percolating system undergoes a (purely geometrical) phase transition (in terms of the conductivity or transportation properties of the system) from the phase corresponding to an insulator (for low system connectivity $p<p_c$) to the phase of the conductor (for high system connectivity $p>p_c$).
-The critical connectivity of the system $p_c$ (called the percolation threshold) separates these two phases and depends on the dimension of the system $d$, the topology of the lattice, the number $z$ of sites in the assumed neighborhood, the type of percolation (that is, the bond dilution site), etc. \cite{bookDS,Wierman2014}.
+Percolation \cite{Broadbent1957,Hammersley1957} is one of the core problems in statistical physics with many interdisciplinary applications ranging from materials science \cite{ISI:000514848600043}, through studies of polymer composites \cite{ISI:000528948100007}, forest fires \cite{Kaczanowska2002}, agriculture \cite{ISI:000518460000003}, oil and gas exploration \cite{ISI:000524118200031}, diseases propagation \cite{2101.00550}, transportation networks \cite{ISI:000528691800009}, quantifying urban areas \cite{ISI:000523958600016}, to Bitcoins transfer \cite{Bartolucci2020} (see References~\onlinecite{Li_2021,Saberi2015} for reviews).
+The percolating system undergoes a (purely geometrical) phase transition (in terms of the conductivity or transportation properties of the system) from the phase corresponding to an insulator (for low connectivity $p<p_c$) to a conductor (for high connectivity $p>p_c$).
+The critical connectivity of the system $p_c$ (called the percolation threshold) separates these two phases and depends on the dimension of the system $d$, the topology of the lattice, the number $z$ of sites in the assumed neighborhood, the type of percolation (that is, the site or bond dilution), etc. \cite{bookDS,Wierman2014}.